UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Background/Cluster_Computing.md

 ## Do I have to pay for any of this?

-The central UCL clusters are free at point of use for UCL researchers -- you don't pay for the compute time or storage you use.
+The central UCL clusters are free at point of use for UCL researchers; you don't pay for the compute time or storage you use.

 Other compute resources you may have to pay for.